 Submit your story

-Young Writers category winning story by Molly McCallum (aged 12):
+Young Writers category winning story by Jordan Sanderson (aged 16):

 Big John has been trying to impress Wee Betty for a few months now.
 Every guy Betty has ever gone with has been able to swim.
 She likes that in men.
 He jumps in to impress her whilst she's watching but realises he still has his shoes on.